 If you are on the lookout for a cheap, filling, and delicious meal look no further than souvlaki or gyros.
 There are differences between gyros and souvlaki but regardless of which dish you prefer, you are in for a treat.

-I had gyros in Athens and it came in a pita bread.
-The great thing is that it only cost me 2 euros a pop and it kept me full for most of the day (serves as a great fuel for walking all over the place in the capital).
-Gyros contain meat (you can choose from chicken, lamb, or pork), vegetables, some fries (don’t even ask!), and tzatziki.
+I had gyros in Athens and it came in pita bread.
+The great thing is that it only cost me 2 euros a pop and it kept me full for most of the day (serves as great fuel for walking all over the place in the capital).
+Gyros contains meat (you can choose from chicken, lamb, or pork), vegetables, some fries (don’t even ask!), and tzatziki.

 While the meat for gyros is placed on a large revolving spatter, the meat for souvlaki is prepared on a skewer.
 And souvlaki is served on a plate where the meat, vegetables, and tzatziki still come together.

-With more than 13,000 km of coastline, Greece does not lack of splendid beaches!
+With more than 13,000 km of coastline, Greece does not lack splendid beaches!
 If you want to check out one of the best beaches in Greece, visit Crete’s Elafonisi Beach, Corfu’s Paleokastritsa or Santorini’s Perissa Beach.